cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ### Reaping transactions for creating blocks

-Currently, the function `ReapMaxBytesMaxGas(maxBytes, maxGas)` collects transactions for a block proposal until either reaching `maxBytes` or `maxGas`.
+Currently, the function `ReapMaxBytesMaxGas(maxBytes, maxGas)` collects transactions to be included in a block proposal until either reaching `maxBytes` or `maxGas`.
 Both of these values are consensus parameters.

-With lanes, we need to iterate on `sortedLanes`, from the highest to the lowest priority, collecting transactions in the same way as before but on each lane, once at a time.
+With lanes, transactions will be reaped from higher-priority lanes first, in FIFO order, by iterating on `sortedLanes`, while collecting transactions with the same criteria as before, but on each lane, once at a time.
 ```golang
 for _, lane := range sortedLanes {
     // collect transactions on lanes[lane] until either reaching `maxBytes` or `maxGas`
 }
 ```
-The mempool is locked during `ReapMaxBytesMaxGas`, so no transaction will be added or removed during reaping.
+The mempool is locked during `ReapMaxBytesMaxGas`, so no transaction will be added or removed from the mempool during reaping.

 ### Disseminating transactions